influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ### Bucket series number

-Gauge of series cardinality per bucket.
+Number of series in a bucket.

 #### Example